-Most the time when you find an issue on your site with Smart Slider 3, it will be caused by a plugin or theme conflict.
+Most of the time when you find an issue on your site with Smart Slider 3, it will be caused by a plugin or theme conflict.
 This can range from a simple CSS styling issue to a more complex issue where another plugin/theme is stopping Smart Slider 3 from functioning properly.

-How to do a conflict test
+How to do a conflict test on the live website

 - Deactivate all plugins but Smart Slider 3 and switch to a default WordPress theme, like Twenty Fifteen or Twenty Nineteen theme (this will ensure site is as close to a clean install as possible).

 - Check site to see if issue still exists.
 If issue goes away after deactivating other plugins and switching theme then this means that either the theme or one of the plugins was conflicting with Smart Slider 3.
 If the issue still exists then it is not a plugin or theme conflict.